magmo/apps/packages/tictactoe/notes/current_redux_diagrams.md

 # Redux diagrams (current state)
 as of commit 1947c682f74648ee162459314827bb9e24ca1fb1
 ### Methodology
-In the RPS app, there are five independent parts of the `SiteState`, each reduced with its own reducer.
+In the TTT app, there are five independent parts of the `SiteState`, each reduced with its own reducer.
 Where these subreducers switch their behaviour on the name/type of a *state*, this can be nicely presented in a flowchart.
 Things are not so natural when there are a low number of state names (perhaps one) and reducers tend to switch entirely on the *actions* themselves (often updating fields independently of the current state).

 Flowcharts are most useful when the flow is mostly a linear progression.